techmo-pl/dictation-client/python/README.md

 # Python implementation of Dictation ASR gRPC client.

 ## Docker usage

+### Prerequisites

+To use Dictation Client on Docker, Docker Engine has to be installed (recommended version 20.10.0 or higher).

+For details about Docker Engine installation, check out: https://docs.docker.com/engine/install/

 ### Build docker image

-To prepare a docker image with Python implementation of the Dictation Client, use the building script:
+To prepare the docker image with Python implementation of the Dictation Client, open project's main directory and run following command:

 ```
-./build_docker_image.sh
+docker build -f Dockerfile-python -t dictation-client-python:2.5.0 .
 ```
-(To set custom image tag, use the tag name as optional argument, e.g.: `./build_docker_image.sh custom_tag`)

 The build process will take several minutes.
 When the build process is complete, you will receive a message: